acenet-arc/cloud_from_a_to_z/_episodes/creating-a-keypair.md

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCxo6H/dDFLunQOUKnTUxNfHTsDfARFdFjqyJrf2udOBAzm7hg/w4SaHAqF1b1DvmGhwKwXW6lXYkdsiA5d4IK/Cg8GZ7l74J1QTQ+e6JkdvOmVlTGnu6PTesd++6jZUeiF9Im0ksGPTYo8QH/5k1eHUMwWpUh9xfX0Z56IdUyNxx+/QaeCc61sUvIPf+w2Vm/zC44C+v5OX4lDWlamLf2b0u6be5L99UXWN8741354auMP8qVMidRq8jQjUmlto30b/2H9bMFGQ63eEApEnhe6s+qdxVlbLkKHT2H905ydXf4knAY3TGlgylBNbXjeiJEp9mKlQ5LnIi6rayxzDrIv cgeroux@Caelia
 ~~~
 {: .output}
 Your public key can be given out freely, but remember to keep your private key secret.

-One final thing I would like to point out about keys is their file permissions.
-Run the command `ls` command with the `-l` option to show the permissions on the files inside the `.ssh` folder.
+One final item we should cover about keys is their file permissions.
+If the file permissions, specifically of the .ssh directory and the private key, are too open the command we use to connect to a VM will complain about this and not allow us to connect.
+To see what the current file permissions are run the `ls` command with the `-l` option to show the permissions on the files inside the `.ssh` folder.
 ~~~
 $ ls -l ~/.ssh/
 ~~~